Installation¶

 installed before the configuration can be completed.CMake configuration, first create the build folder

-inside the FastChem source code folder and switch to the folder:mkdir build
+inside the FastChem source code folder and navigate to it:mkdir build

 cd build

-For a basic installation, within the folder run CMake:
+For a basic installation, run CMake from within this folder:

 cmake ..